-The Regional Coastal Plan was made operative on 27 October 2005 with the exception of the following variations:
+The Regional Coastal Plan was made operative in 2014.

 Waikato Regional Council keeps a record of people holding an operative Regional Coastal Plan and will provide these people with notification of any amendments to the plan.
 Contact us if you need to update any of the contact details which we hold for this purpose or if you would like to be notified by email of information about policy updates.
 Alternatively you should refer to this section of the website for any new notifications.